Can Babies Sleep in a Swing?

 Alternatives to Swings

-Since the baby sleeping in a swing is bad for the spine as well, there are a few alternatives you can make use of.
+Since the baby sleeping in a swing is bad for the spine, there are a few safe alternatives you can use (2).

 Parents do have a few common questions since baby swings tend to be an inseparable part of their lives